Terminal‑Bench 2.0 launches with Harbor, testing any container‑installable agent

 " -a " " --n-attempts 5 --jobs-dir Terminal-Bench 2.0 is already being integrated into research workflows focused on agentic reasoning, code generation, and tool use.
 According to co-creator Mike Merrill, a postdoctoral researcher at Stanford, a detailed preprint is in progress covering the verification process and design methodology behind the benchmark.
 Aiming for Standardization The combined release of Terminal-Bench 2.0 and Harbor marks a step toward more consistent and scalable agent evaluation infrastructure.

-If the promised generality holds up under diverse architectures, the dual launch could smooth the path from prototype to production.
-Until independent users put Harbor through its paces, the practical impact of these tools will stay largely speculative.
+If the promised flexibility survives a variety of architectures, the two tools together could make moving from prototype to production smoother.
+Until some independent users put Harbor through its paces, the real impact stays mostly speculative.

 Common Questions Answered